krptn/krypton/README.md

 **We all love Django and other web frameworks!** However, their primary focus is creating websites - not implementing secure storage for user data.
 One example is Django's built-in authentication system.
 While it hashes the password, it does not encrypt user data for you.
 Encryption is left to the developer...

-**Wouldn't it be nice if encryption would also be handled?** Perhaps it could be handled in a zero knowledge model, such that, without the user entering credentials, not even the database administrator can read it?!
+**Wouldn't it be nice if encryption would also be handled?** Perhaps it could be handled in a **[zero knowledge model](https://www.krptn.dev/news/zero-knowledge/)**, such that, without the user entering credentials, not even the database administrator can read it?!
 This is exactly what we do!

 **Krptn also runs in the same server instance** as your web app.
 So you don't have to host anything new.
 Just install the extension for Python.